 \subsection{Local Smoothness and Asymptotic Rate of Tempered Generalized Functions}

 We construct random processes as random elements in the space $\S'(\R^d)$ of tempered generalized functions from $\R^d$ to $\R$ (see Section \ref{subsec:noises}).
-We will therefore describe their local and asymptotic properties as we would do for a (deterministic) tempered generalized function.
-To do so, we rely on the family of weighted Besov spaces, which are embedded in $\S'(\R^d)$ and allows to jointly study the local smoothness and the asymptotic behavior of a generalized function.
+We therefore describe their local and asymptotic properties as we would for a (deterministic) tempered generalized function.
+To do so, we rely on the family of weighted Besov spaces.
+They are embedded in $\S'(\R^d)$ and allow for the joint study of the local smoothness and the asymptotic behavior of a generalized function.